-Watch out cinnabon there’s a new kid in town!
-If you love apple pie or cinnamon rolls your going to fall in love with these apple pie cinnamon rolls – These rolls are the best of both worlds.
-I really can not even explain how good these apple pie cinnamon rolls are! they are super moist and filled with a delicious caramelized cinnamon spice apple filling that just melts in your mouth.
+Watch out Cinnabon there’s a new kid in town!
+If you love apple pie or cinnamon rolls you are going to fall in love with these apple pie cinnamon rolls – These rolls are the best of both worlds.
+I really can not even explain how good these apple pie cinnamon rolls are!
+They are super moist and filled with a delicious caramelized cinnamon spice apple filling that just melts in your mouth.

 I love making cinnamon rolls because they can be made in big batches and stored in the fridge or freezer.
 I’m going to admit I’ve had days where I wake up 7 am and attempt to bake cinnamon rolls before the kids wake up but never finish in time!
 They usually end up taking a few hours and we end up eating something else instead while they rise.
 Now I bake them the night before and store them in the fridge and then pop them in the oven or microwave in the morning.

 One of the secrets to making perfect cinnamon rolls is to use warm water and milk.
 Not hot, just a little hotter than lukewarm.
 It helps them rise and makes the dough very easy to spread.

 This recipe calls for 4 and 1/4 cups flour so the dough might seem a bit on the hard side at first but once you knead it will soften up.
 Be sure to use all the flour or the dough will become loose and get very messy when trying to roll.

 I used a cream cheese icing for these rolls but they can also be eaten without frosting at all although I highly recommend the icing!

 Apple Pie Cinnamon Rolls with Cream Cheese Icing

 For the dough

 - 1 package yeast about 2 & 1/4 teaspoons

 - 1/4 cup sugar